Britheg Brown, Last Of The Species In Wales, 2024-27

 View the film here.

-Choir leader Jenny Moore arranged the music and offered rehearsals as a shared learning experience for adult singers.
-The oral history recordings on which the lyrics are based are archived online by People’s Collection Wales.
+Choral arrangement and musical direction by Jenny Moore, who created a shared learning experience for singers.
+The oral history recordings and editing process on which the lyrics are based are archived by People’s Collection Wales.

-Britheg Brown, Last Of The Species In Wales is screened at a hyper-local event in 2026, and exhibited at Ty Pawb, Wrexham, in 2027.
+Britheg Brown, Last Of The Species In Wales is screened at a hyper-local event at St. Brides Major in 2026, and exhibited at Ty Pawb, Wrexham, in 2027.

 FILM CREDITS